k2view-academy/K2View-Academy/articles/04_fabric_studio/studio_ai/13_security_and_privacy.md

 ## At a Glance

 - **Where requests go:** outbound HTTPS from the Fabric Dev environment directly to the configured LLM provider.
 No K2View proxy.
-- **Who holds the API key:** the customer's Fabric Dev environment.
+- **Who holds the API key:** the customer's Fabric Dev environment - in Studio settings, or in the project's AI LLM interface when Fabric is the provider.
 - **What is sent by default:** the agent's system prompt, the conversation history, and the user's current message.
 Some agents additionally auto-inject project structure or configuration metadata (see the per-agent table above).
 - **What is sent on demand:** files the user attaches, files an agent reads via tools, and outputs of any enabled capabilities or MCP servers.
 - **What is not sent:** API keys, credentials, server environment variables, or any data outside the workspace.